 - Manager - Allow specific group members to Manage the group, including changing any of the information listed above.

 - Membership - Network members can freely join the Group or must be approved by a manager before they have access to the Group.

 - Messaging - Allow network members to message all the members in the Group.
-This option is available through the Network Directory.
+This option is available through the People Directory.